oreillymedia/opencv-processing-book/book/tracking/face_detection.md

 ### Quiz

 Q: Which of the following conditions will not make OpenCV face detection run faster: A) A smaller input image.
 B) Fewer faces present in the image.
 C) Good lighting.
-{% include "answer" with "C, good lighting." %}

 Q: Is it easier to detect objects with a cascade or to train a new cascade?
-{% include "answer" with "Detect.
-Training is difficult and computationally expensive." %}

 Q: What is the minimum angle of orientation that will cause the frontal face cascade to fail to detect the face?
-{% include "answer" with "15 degrees." %}

 ### Code